Previous quarterly update:

 Seed stage valuations are always the last to readjust, and we are just beginning to see that.
 We expect to see many more seed deals under the $15M-post level for the rest of the year, with pre-seeds being back well below $10M.
 There will still be some quality opportunities and bridge rounds at higher levels (or startups still pushing the limits of seed valuation in a now buyer's market), but this is likely the baseline.

 Macro will continue posing the real threat to the duration and depth of this bear market.
 What we are witnessing is a combination of delayed onset pandemic policy effects, foreign policy, failed energy policies, and a host of second order effects from all this combined to create the current setup.
 But above all else, an energy crisis.
-Until oil prices are much lower, inflation is unlikely to improve by any healthy measure, and that means more rate hikes, which will continue to destroy demand and risk appetite.
+Until oil/gas prices are much lower, inflation is unlikely to improve by any healthy measure, and that means more rate hikes, which will continue to destroy demand and risk appetite.
 The reality is that energy prices underpin everything else and we massively take that for granted in modern society.
-The double-edged sword is that when oil prices do fall, that likely means recession has begun.
-And while it's possible inflation has already started to peak and may have lower prints from here, it will still be moderately high for a while, and the reason for its decrease will be via demand destruction and recession.
+The double-edged sword is that when energy prices do fall, that likely means recession has begun.
+And while it's possible inflation has already started to peak and may have lower prints from here, it will still remain unacceptably high for a while, and the reason for its decrease will be due to demand destruction and recession.
 The catch-22 is palpable.
+Better inflation prints may lead to pumps, but they're more likely to be fleeting, as other economic effects materialize.

 As predicted in our last update, recession is also now being used in daily speak as a real risk now – whereas before it was being danced around and padded with "soft landing" verbiage.
-By the time inflation is alleviated, recession will likely be fully in action out of necessity.
-While we do believe this bear market may drag out for a while, it likely won't be nearly as long as Nasdaq/tech took to recover after the dotcom bubble.
+The bigger test will be Q3/Q4 GDP numbers and guidance there.
+While we do believe this bear market may drag out for a while, we don't think it will be as long or deep as Nasdaq/tech took to recover after the dotcom bubble as some are suggesting.
 Tech is fundamentally a different market, and while it needs a very harsh reality check and reset, there are foundations built that simply weren't there last time – and far more dry powder and activity.
-Once there's a strong signal for risk-on to return, we do expect the engine to start back up.
+It's likely there will be a slow and long sideways grind for quite some time, but once there's a strong signal for risk-on to return, we expect the engines to start back up.

 Q2 2022 Crypto Update and Outlook

-Outside of a few venture/crypto overlap deals and some very initial deployments into Bitcoin, Q2 crypto fund activity was light overall, as we've been in wait-and-see mode most of this year.
+Outside of a few venture/crypto overlap deals and some incremental new positions into Bitcoin, Q2 crypto fund activity was light overall, as we've been in wait-and-see mode most of this year.
 Many crypto deals are specifically still overvalued and it's often hard to see how reasonable returns will occur for most of these opportunities.
 Although we began slowly deploying into liquid markets, sometimes the hardest thing to do in investing is nothing.

 In Q4 2021 and earlier this year, we made a quite contrarian bet at the time to move a lot of the non-core (i.e. non-BTC/ETH) fund holdings back into cash and stablecoins and take profits while many were still steeped in euphoria, calling for a supercycle and decoupling from stocks.
 When things get irrational, most people don't have the self-awareness to know they are sitting inside of widespread groupthink and while we are far from perfect, we learned this the hard way years ago and it paid off this cycle.
 The psychology of markets is what's ultimately fractal – not necessarily price charts or technical analysis or historical data (although all that can all be eerily fractal as well).

 We didn't foresee the current bear market playing out exactly this way in terms of the recent liquidations and endless stream of wipeouts and bad news, but it makes sense, as this is also a byproduct of lower asset prices, macro, and correlation to equities to begin with.
 All of these counterparties weren't necessarily a root cause of the initial selloffs, rather a festering risk vector that eventually had to be wiped out to clean the slate once $30,000 levels broke.
-Too many were banking on $30,000 holding and adding leverage – we never believed it would.
+Too many were banking on $30,000 holding and adding obscene amounts of leverage – we never believed it would hold.

 What we've learned over the years is the market always needs a reason to continue a bullish uptrend or a bearish downtrend once the psychology of either is initiated.
 We simply haven't gotten confirmation in any area (sentiment/macro/price action/etc) that this is over yet.
-Valuations are still in recalibration mode and markets are being ruled by macro and monetary policy announcements.
+Valuations are still in recalibration mode and markets are being ruled by macro and monetary policy announcements which may have short term stints of optimism, but primarily feel like delaying the inevitable.
 Markets are as reflexive downward as they are upward, it's just harder to notice the mirrored psychology on the way down, as most market participants have a long-bias.
 This is fine of course, as we have this bias as well, but it's also important to understand both sides.

 We covered more of our crypto review and outlook in our May blog post "It's Not Different This Time", which received great feedback.
 We've always been believers in fractal markets and expected and prepared for a deeper correction phase, when many were calling the bottom at $30,000 levels.
 We believe the industry will come out stronger eventually but it will be a rocky road.
 From a timing expectation, we are ready for at least another year of choppy price and battered sentiment before the fog lifts, which is necessary to counter all the previous euphoria and madness of crowds that occurred.
 In other words, the bears have to take a few victory laps and spout a lot of "told you so" rhetoric for a while for nature to heal.